 - intends to sit on the board of the fund, the general partner, the manager or the adviser

-submits a “Form PQ” to the GFSC in a timely manner to enable the GFSC to determine the suitability of each such person and determine whether to grant the licence, authorisation or registration (as applicable).
+submits an online “Personal Questionnaire” to the GFSC in a timely manner to enable the GFSC to determine the suitability of each such person and determine whether to grant the licence, authorisation or registration (as applicable).

 Who or what is the “promoter”?

 The “promoter” is not specifically defined in the legislation (indeed it is not even mentioned in some of the rules).
 So who is the “promoter”?

 The GFSC’s web page addressing the Fund Promoter Assessment states that the GFSC “regard[s] the “Promoter” of a fund as the party ultimately responsible for its success.”

 In our experience a number of factors can be considered when identifying the promoter of a fund: